M&E Specialist · Researcher · Epidemiologist

 M&E Specialist: Research, Design & Learning

-GCERF — Global Community Engagement and Resilience Fund, Geneva
+GCERF — Global Community Engagement and Resilience Fund

 Design and manage evaluations of PVE programmes across the Sahel (Burkina Faso, Mali, Niger), Tunisia, and Sri Lanka.
 Lead evaluation design, quality assurance, and evidence synthesis.
 Co-authored research on the climate–conflict–food insecurity nexus.